-The adjudicator who issued the dismissal determines whether to vacate the dismissal.
+The adjudicator who issued the dismissal reviews the request and determines whether to vacate the dismissal.

-• If the adjudicator has separated from OMHA or is not available for more than 20 calendar days (for example, absent or on leave for more than 20 days), the adjudicator's field office Associate Chief ALJ determines whether to vacate the dismissal.
-If the Associate Chief ALJ vacates the dismissal, he or she adjudicates the re-established appeal.
+If the adjudicator has separated from OMHA or is not available for more than 20 calendar days, the adjudicator's field office Associate Chief ALJ determines whether to vacate the dismissal.
+If the Associate Chief ALJ vacates the dismissal, the appeal is reassigned to the Associate Chief ALJ and they adjudicate the reestablished appeal.